-PREREQUISITE: Students must have successful completion of American Literature 29, American Literature 39, American Studies 39, or AP English Literature.
+PREREQUISITE: It is highly recommended that students have successfully completed American Literature 29, American Literature 39.
+American Studies 39.

 COURSE DESCRIPTION: In this class, students will learn about rhetoric, composition, analysis, argument, synthesis, and language by writing, close reading, listening, thinking, viewing and speaking.
 Students will write frequently in connection with a wide variety of rhetorical purposes.
 By writing in different rhetorical modes and adopting different tactics as they address different purposes, students will develop their ability to write strategically, with rhetorical purpose and stylistic fluency.
 "Creative nonfiction" lies at the heart of AP English Language.
 The persistent question: How is the message of a text purposefully conveyed to an intended audience by its author?
 Students will learn to distinguish between what language says and what it does.
 Course readings will feature expository, analytical, personal and argumentative texts from a variety of authors, over a range of centuries and across disciplines.
 Students will read, examine, and analyze a variety of prose styles such as essays, letters, speeches, journalism and diary entries.
 Graphics, such as political cartoons, illustrations and charts, as well as photographic images, will be studied in conjunction with the written word, and students will learn how each enhances the other, and how both forms of communication affect opinion.
 Students enrolled in this course complete homework over the summer in preparation for the Advanced Placement Examination, which they are all expected to take.

-YEARBOOK VENTURE JOURNALISM 49

-1 Credit (.5 Fine Arts/ .5 English) Level 9 Five meetings per week Grades 10-12
+YEARBOOK VENTURE JOURNALISM 49 1 Credit (.5 Fine Arts/ .5 English) Level 9 Five meetings per week